 Environmental Resources Management (ERM) has been appointed by Liquid Telecom to conduct the Environmental Impact Assessment (EIA) process in terms of the National Environmental Management Act (NEMA) (Act No. 107 of 1998, as amended) for the environmental authorisation of this Project.
 This Draft Scoping Report has been compiled as part of the EIA process in accordance with the regulatory requirements stipulated in the EIA Government Notice Regulations (GNR.
 326) promulgated in terms of Section 24(5) of NEMA (Act No. 107 of 1998), as amended.

 A typical EIA process is usually undertaken in three phases namely Scoping Phase, Specialist Studies, and Impact Assessment.
-This Draft Scoping Report documents the findings of the Scoping Phase.
+This Final Scoping Report documents the findings of the Scoping Phase.

 The Scoping Report identifies the potentially significant environmental and social issues relating to the establishment/construction, operation and decommissioning of the proposed development that should be addressed in the EIA.
 This was done through desktop review of available project and baseline information, initial engagement with key stakeholders (and other public consultation initiatives) as well as a site reconnaissance.

 The Scoping Report also includes a description of the proposed project, infrastructure and activities, alternatives considered, and the EIA methodology.
-A description of the stakeholder engagement process and the key issues raised by stakeholders through the consultation activities are also presented during the Scoping Phase and will be detailed in the Final Scoping Report.
+A description of the stakeholder engagement process and the key issues raised by stakeholders through the consultation activities are also presented during the Scoping Phase and detailed in the Final Scoping Report.
 These issues will inform the development of the Plan of Study for the EIA, which will define the detailed studies to be undertaken as part of the specialist studies phase.
-Copies of the Draft Scoping Report are made available for public comment for a 30 day period.
-Comments made during this period are to be recorded and addressed in a Comments and Responses Report in the Final Scoping Report (Annex B).
+Copies of the Draft Scoping Report were made available for public comment for a 30 day period.
+Comments made during this period were recorded and addressed in a Comments and Responses Report in the Final Scoping Report (Annex C).
 They will then be submitted to the National Department of Environmental Affairs (DEA) for review.

 Draft Scoping Report